Clothing Labels

 6. Shipment.
 Transit time depends on the route, carrier, and whether the labels are packed alone or with other trims.

 Special colors, specialty finishes, and stricter inspection requirements can extend the schedule.
-So can proof corrections.
-If the first version reveals unreadable 4-point care text or a layout that is too tight for the fold, you are not making a minor adjustment.
-You are pushing the job back into review.
+Proof corrections can do the same.
+If the first version reveals unreadable 4-point care text or a layout that is too tight for the fold, that is not a minor tweak.
+The job goes back into review.

 For teams managing packaging and garment trims together, the useful mindset is to treat the label as part of the full product system.
 A collar label that fails after repeated washing is a customer-facing quality issue, not a trim issue.
 That distinction matters when timelines, returns, and reorders start to interact.